 Instructions

 • In a large pot, arrange the eggs in one layer.
-Fill with cold water until it is about ½ above the top of the eggs.
+Fill with cold water until it is about ½-inch above the tops of the eggs.

-• Turn the heat to medium-high, stirring occasionally to balance the yolk (so it doesn’t set in the middle of the egg)
+• Turn the heat to medium-high, stirring occasionally to balance the yolk.
+(This is so it doesn’t set in the middle of the egg.)

 • Bring the pot to a boil, cover and shut off the heat.
 Let sit, undisturbed for 12 minutes.